John Feffer explores the split personality of Berlin’s official GDR Museum…

 But you are also encouraged to pull out drawers and open cabinets to reveal even more objects, such as a floor plan of a GDR apartment or a report from the state security (Stasi).
 In this way, you feel as though you are uncovering a hidden society, which is appropriate since the society was largely hidden from Western eyes for many years.

 If you don’t read the accompanying descriptions, you could walk away from this part of the museum feeling that you had just seen an objective portrait of a society.
 And according to the ticket seller that chatted with me, most people rate their experience at the museum very highly.
-And there have been quite a few visitors: nearly half a million in 2011.
+And there have been quite a few visitors: over six million since it opened in 2006.

 “What about people from the former East Germany?”
-I ask him.
+I ask the press officer.
 “What do they think?”

 “80-90 percent of them are very satisfied.”